jazminvaleriano/travel_planner/README.md

 Welcome to the TripTrek project!
 This repository houses a simple tool designed to simplify travel planning by automating the generation of optimal itineraries for your favorite destination.
 Whether you're a seasoned traveler or embarking on your first adventure, *TripTrek* will help you make the most of your trip.

 ## Features
 * **Customizable Itineraries**: Users can specify their destination city, travel preferences and schedule.
-TripTrek Itinerary Generator will organize your activities efficiently, maximizing your time and enjoyment.
+TripTrek Itinerary Generator will organize your activities efficiently, _and estimate your trip costs (potentially)_, maximizing your time and enjoyment.
+* **Budget Management**: You can use TripTrek to keep track of your trip expenses (such as accommodation costs, transportation, meals, and activities), and stay within budget.
+* **Data visualization and Trip Analysis**: Provide users with visualizations of their trip data, such as a timeline of planned activities or a breakdown of expenses by category.
+Allow users to analyze their travel patterns and budget usage to optimize future trips.

+_Features to be added only if time allows:_
+**Generate Daily Routes and Estimated Budget**: Say goodbye to the hassle of planning routes between attractions.
+Our tool automatically generates daily routes, based on distance starting from your initial location (such as your hotel), ensuring a smooth and enjoyable travel experience.
-* **Retrieve Top-Rated Touristic Sites**: TripTrek will fetch the top-rated tourist attractions in your selected area, and prioritize them according to the duration of your trip.
+**Retrieve Top-Rated Touristic Sites**: TripTrek will fetch the top-rated tourist attractions in your selected area, and prioritize them according to the duration of your trip.
 This ensures that your itinerary includes must-see landmarks and experiences.
-* **Generate Daily Routes**: Say goodbye to the hassle of planning routes between attractions.
-Our tool automatically generates daily routes, based on distance starting from your initial location (such as your hotel), ensuring a smooth and enjoyable travel experience.
-* *Long range goal* **Public Transportation Integration**: For those who prefer public transportation, the Itinerary Generator offers the option to retrieve and incorporate public transportation routes between points of interest.

 ## Getting Started

 ### Dependencies